acidmole/teammate/README.md

 * player attendance history not shown
 * single event view does not provide any information
 * player information editing or deleting not available
+* personal statistics page lacks statistics
+* registering into team makes one automatically a player

 # teammate
 Basketball team's schedule and statistics app